-Sometimes, if you are sure that there has been abuse or neglect, you may have to report more than once.
+Sometimes, if you are sure that there has been abuse or neglect, you may have to report more than once, or ask to speak with a supervisor/Director.
 With multiple reports, a case history is established for future investigations.
-Click here for your local CPS phone number http://www.in.gov/dcs/2372.htm
+Click here for your local Indiana Department of Child Services phone number http://www.in.gov/dcs/2372.htm

 Anyone who believes DCS failed to protect the health or safety of a child, or failed to follow laws, rules or written procedure, may file a complaint with the DCS Ombudsman Bureau.
 For more information, please visit http://www.in.gov/idoa/2610.htm or call 1-877-682-0101.